Joshua-Clugston/commute_times/README.md

 After this, I grouped the data by county and determined the average commute time for each mode of transportation (as well as overall average commute time for the county).
 I was looking through to look for patterns, but I figured it would be easier to use Python to find correlations.
 With that in mind, I jumped back to Python to see what I could do.

 #### Python Findings
+I started with trying to see if there was a correlation with age and commute time.
+I did this by selecting the age range columns along with the mean travel time column.
+I then created a correlation heatmap and... there wasn't a clear pattern.

+I then decided to take the age range of every mode of transportation and correlate it with the mean travel time, but there still wasn't any pattern.
+From this, I noted that there doesn't seem to be any correlation between the someone's age and the time it takes for them to get to work.

+In order to look for other patterns, I grouped the data by year and made a few charts.
+From these, it was clear to see that the travel time for public transit was consistently higher than every other mode of transportation every single year.
+Public transit also had the most varying median age of people who used it.
+Overall, public transit is the black sheep of the modes of transportation.
+It definitely deserves to be explored a little more.